ickb/proposal/README.md

 - [Limit Orders Book](https://www.investopedia.com/terms/o/order-book.asp) based markets, the traditional solution;
 - [Geometric Mean Market Maker](https://arxiv.org/abs/1911.03380) such as Uniswap, a new and evolving solution;

 Geometric Mean Market Makers are a form of Automated Market Makers and they are very successful in DeFi as they're relatively easy to implement, provide liquidity to and trade against.
 On the other side trades of size comparable to the liquidity pool experience high slippage.
-Of course this behavior depends highly on the bonding curve.
+Of course this behavior depends highly on the bonding curve and liquidity pool size.

 On the other side Limit Orders Book based markets have a very different kind of slippage and big trades can work around slippage by using Limit Orders.
 On the other side they have different issues in DeFi, as being on-chain doesn't really work well with high frequency trading, both for the blockchain speed and fee costs associated with every on-chain transaction.

-Currently hybrid models are being researched by different parties, myself included, and in all likelihood the Periphery Layer will adapts one of these to its particular needs.
+Currently hybrid models are being researched by different parties, myself included, and in all likelihood the Periphery Layer will adapt one of these to its particular needs, which are:

+- CKB / CKB++ exchange rate is well defined, any significant deviation must be easily arbitraged back;
+- Limit orders are needed to interface, abstract and adequately prioritize deposits & withdrawals;
+- A form of Automated Market Maker is needed to minimize liquidity providers interactions;
+- Fair incentives for every stakeholder: users, liquidity providers and service maintainers.

 ### Path to Sustainability